wazeerc/movie-recs/README.md

 ## License

-Distributed under the [MIT](https://choosealicense.com/licenses/mit/) License.
+Distributed under the [Apache License](http://www.apache.org/licenses/).
 See LICENSE for more information.

 ###### Readme created with [readme.so](https://github.com/octokatherine/readme.so)